 It’s all very well generating your own free, clean electricity - but wouldn’t it be better if you could see exactly how much free, clean electricity?
 Well, with solar monitoring you can!
-Keep track of current generation (which can highlight any faults and alert you to the best time to turn on the washing machine), review historical performance and see the CO2 you’ve saved.
+Keep track of current generation (which can highlight any faults and alert you to the best time to turn on the washing machine), review historical performance and see the how much money you have saved.

 Monitors are available from specialists or the inverter manufacturers.
 See a demo on our live tracking page.

 Unfortunately for many of us, we demand the bulk of our electricity in the evening, as the sun is going down.
-But fortunately for us, there are now devices such as the Solar iBoost.
-These PV optimisers divert excess solar power from your panels (that would otherwise go to the grid) into your immersion heater.
+But fortunately for us, there are now devices such called PV optimisers that divert excess solar power from your panels (that would otherwise go to the grid) into your immersion heater.
 So you can come home from work to a lovely warm shower - for free.